US expects to upgrade Vietnam ties, risks China anger | Headlines

 US expects to upgrade Vietnam ties, risks China anger

-The United States expects to elevate its diplomatic relations with former foe Vietnam to the top level as President Joe Biden travels to Hanoi in a week, in a move that may irk China and with unclear business implications.
+The United States expects to elevate its diplomatic relations with former foe Vietnam to the top level when President Joe Biden travels to Hanoi in a week, in a move that may irk China.

-The United States expects to elevate its diplomatic relations with former foe Vietnam to the top level as President Joe Biden travels to Hanoi in a week, in a move that may irk China and with unclear business implications.
+The United States expects to elevate its diplomatic relations with former foe Vietnam to the top level when President Joe Biden travels to Hanoi in a week, in a move that may irk China.
 Fearful of the potential reaction from its much larger neighbour, Vietnam had initially expressed caution about the upgrade.
-That led the Biden administration to multiply efforts to persuade the southeast Asian nation, including through multiple visits of high-ranking members of the U.S. government in recent months.
+That led the Biden administration to multiply efforts to persuade the southeast Asian nation, including through visits of high-ranking members of the U.S. government in recent months.

 The unprecedented push has led Washington to expect to be elevated to the top tier of Vietnam's diplomatic ranking, together with China and Russia, from two notches below now.
 Biden said it publicly in July and officials in both countries have since informally expressed optimism about the two-step upgrade, although no official statements have been released from either government.

+China's foreign ministry called for the United States not to target a "third party" when it engages with other countries in Asia.
+"We believe that when dealing with relations with Asian countries, the United States should abandon Cold War zero-sum game mentality, abide by the basic norms of international relations, not target a third party, and not undermine regional peace, stability, development and prosperity," foreign ministry spokeswoman Mao Ning told a daily briefing in Beijing on Monday.

 Perhaps seeking to assuage Beijing, Vietnam is discussing top-level visits to Hanoi after or even shortly before Biden's arrival on Sept.
-10, with officials saying China's President Xi Jinping and Prime Minister Li Qiang could meet Vietnamese leaders in coming days or weeks.
-China's foreign ministry did not immediately respond to a request for comment on Monday.
+10, with officials saying China's President Xi Jinping or Premier Li Qiang could meet Vietnamese leaders in the coming days or weeks.
+China's foreign ministry did not immediately respond to a request for comment on the idea of such a visit on Monday, though they did confirm that Li, and not Xi, would attend the G20 world leaders summit in India this Saturday and Sunday.

+Li will also attend the ASEAN summit in Jakarta which runs from Tuesday to Thursday.
+BUSINESS COOPERATION?

 Supporting Vietnam's ambitions to become a hub for the semiconductor industry is also part of Washington's inducements, but public funds so far available under the CHIPS Act are very limited.
 The U.S. may offer more, said Vu Tu Thanh, head of the Vietnam office of the US-ASEAN Business Council.